cruelandunusual/PowerShell_Get-Size/README.md

 by the bash switch -h when using the ls command.

-It bothers me that PowerShell shows filenames in byte legths, quite useless at a glance, and in any case it only shows the length property for folders.
+It bothers me that PowerShell shows filenames in byte legths, quite useless at a glance, and in any case it only shows the length property for files.

 ![Get-ChildItem output](https://github.com/user-attachments/assets/01b0e1f2-3c03-4d3b-8301-1f4203bdd526)